maurasal/Wanna_play_a_game/README.md

 ## Credits

 - I had the help of Jennifer Trevino, a TA in my EdX Coding Bootcamp
-- I utilized the AI program Xpert Learning Assistant to better clarify my code and make it more concise.
+- I utilized the AI program Xpert Learning Assistant to better clarify my JavaScript code and make it more concise.